JustLeader69420/mmx-marlin-custom/README.md

    - show error when no media inserted and return to main menu
  - https://github.com/MINGDA3D/KlipperScreen style menu? 👀
  - Look at some wifi connection options?
+ - add delay to clicks to avoid unwanted doubleclicking

 # Original README.md